Expanding Our Understanding of Human Physiology at the Intersection of Sex, Race and Physical Activity

 Cynthia Weiner

-Cynthia is a second-year Masters student, and she currently leads the High Fat Meal Study here at the HIPL.
-The goal of this study is to determine differences in vascular responses to acute inflammation caused by a high fat meal.
+Cynthia is a PhD student in the Human Integrative Physiology Laboratory.
+Her research interests include determining how sex hormones influence the vasculature, including the brain.
 Her favorite aspect of research is that it requires you to challenge yourself every day and to think outside the box.
-In her free-time, she enjoys taking her dog on local hikes and pretending to cook food.
+In her free-time, she enjoys taking her dog on local hikes, watching Shrek, and eating dessert.

 Grants and Fellowships